-If you feel the need to ring the changes but aren’t yet ready to embark on a complete redesign, some fresh new accessories can provide the ideal solution.
+If you feel the need to ring the changes but aren’t yet ready to embark on a complete full home interior redesign, some fresh new accessories can provide the ideal interior design solution.
 Items such as lamps, cushions and rugs are the perfect way to inject instant colour, texture and character into your home.
 They can be easily changed according to the season and the right choices really can transform the look and feel of a room.

 The introduction of a textured rug can create a brilliant foundation upon which the other elements of a room can be built.
 In the case of our Bromptons project (above), the pale grey, hand-knotted rug anchors the scheme and provides the perfect foundation for the surrounding layers of colour and texture.